 The next time you are at the grocery store, pick up a bag of apples.
 Apples are a great healthy snack for your dogs!

+They are beneficial to your dog’s health.
 They're rich in antioxidants and good sources of vitamin A and C. They can be a great treat for your pup, and they have so many other benefits also.

 But before feeding them to your dog, consult with their veterinarian on how much is safe and when it would be best to avoid giving them an apple.

-Can apples upset a dog’s stomach?
+Can apple upset a dog’s stomach?

 The core of the apple is firm and difficult for dogs to chew.
 It can be a choking hazard if they swallow it or cause an upset stomach.
 Moreover, if you give them too many apples, they will get sick even if they are healthy.